abhisekpadhi/pfm/docs/design.md

 -   To get net balance over time period:

     -   Get last entry from Transactions table, do opening balance +-(type) amount

+-   To reduce cost on DB

+    -   Archive old data in cold storage like S3/Glacier

 ## Security